 Focusing on Human Resources (the personnel necessary to support the various uses of technology across the campus)

-- Adhering to the framework outlined in Appendix B that outlines when technology support personnel will be employed by the College;
+- Adhering to the framework outlined in Appendix B that outlines when technology support personnel will be employed by the University;

 - Adhering to the framework outlined in Appendix B that outlines hiring instructional technology support personnel to support faculty with instructional technology needs;